 Why does this program focus on mental illness and substance use (“addiction”)?
 Based on Canadian research, we know that about 1 in 5 people will be experience mental illness in any given year and 1 in 5 people will experience a substance use disorder (“addiction”) at some point in their life.
 We also know that when a person is experiencing a mental illness, they are more likely to also experience a substance use disorder (“addiction”) as compared to the general population.
 While this doesn’t mean that all people with a mental illness also have a substance use disorder (“addiction”) or vice versa, we aim to connect with as many families as possible who may be affected by these distinct but related areas.

 Why does this program offer services for children, youth and families affected by parental mental illness and/or substance use?
 In the mid-2000’s, a group of health care, not-for-profit and social service providers gathered in Richmond to discuss and hold a series of community consultations about gaps in services.
 A clear theme emerged: there was an unmet need for services to support children, youth and families affected by parental mental illness or substance use – especially among children and youth who were not themselves affected by a mental illness or substance use disorder and therefore not able to connect to many existing supports.
 Thus, this program was born!

 Is it free to participate in your program?
 Yes, all of the services we offer are free!

 Who runs the Supporting Families program?
 Our program is run as a partnership between several Richmond-based health care, not-for-profit and social services.
-The program is formally led through a joint partnership between its two leaders, one of whom works with the Richmond Addiction Services Society (RASS) and one of whom works with Vancouver Coastal Health (VCH.)
+The program is formally led by RASS.
 Many of our group facilitators and other partners work at local health care, not-for-profit and social services.
 For a list of our partner organizations, please click HERE.